"GOOD TO KNOW" TIPS FOR TRAVELING TO COSTA RICA

 :

-Unlike most Latin American countries Costa Rica has a fairly safe water supply with only some isolated areas being occasionally a problem.
+Unlike most Latin American countries, Costa Rica has a fairly safe water supply with only some isolated areas being occasionally a problem.
 Salads are generally safe to eat because they usually use good water to irrigate crops and wash the vegetables.
 Testament to C.R.'s good water is the fact that C.R. is the only place in Latin America where Heineken allows it's beer to be brewed, as good water is essential for good beer.
 C.R.'s beers are internationally recognized as being excellent lagers.
 Bottled spring or filtered water is readily available almost everywhere in different sizes at reasonable prices.

 Vaccinations

 : Not needed unless your traveling deep into humid regions (Southern Caribbean coastal areas) where typically Indian reservations are.
-In 25 years in Costa Rica I've never had a malaria or dengue vaccination and have had no problems traveling throughout C.R.
+In 35 years in Costa Rica I've never had a malaria or dengue vaccination and have had no problems traveling throughout C.R.

-HOURS OF DAYLIGHT and HOUR of TIME: C.R. has first light at 5:10 a.m. followed by sunrise at 5:30 a.m.
-Sunset is around 5:45 p.m. and it gets dark at about 6:00 p.m.
 C.R. does not change it's clocks when the U.S. and Canada change in the spring to "Daylight Savings Time".
 We are on the same time year round in C.R., but the time difference to the U.S. does change when the U.S. changes their clocks.
 We are on the same time as Central Standard time when the U.S. is on Standard time and we are on the same hour as Rocky Mountain Daylight Savings Time when the U.S. is on Daylight Savings Time.
 In other words were 1 hour behind (earlier than) the U.S. East Coast when the U.S. is on Standard time and 2 hours behind (earlier than) the U.S. East Coast when the U.S. is on Daylight Savings Time.

 Weather Patterns: The Mountain range that runs down the middle of C.R allows the 2 different oceans on opposite sides of the country to control the 2 distinct weather patterns on each geographical side of the country.

-The Pacific side of the country has distinct dry and wet seasons, with the dry season being longer (6 months, Dec. - May) on the Northern Pacific region with 'Dry Tropical Forests' are predominate and the dry season being shorter (3 months, Jan.- March) on the Southern Pacific with 'Humid Tropical Forests' are predominate.
-The Central or mid- Pacific region where San Jose is (albeit well inland and up at 3,500 ft above sea level) has the about 5 months of dry season from late December to early May.
-The wet or rainy season on the Pacific does not mean rain all day long but rather mid-afternoon rain showers like clock work almost every day from early May to late November much like the summer weather in the south of the U.S., with a short 2-3 week relative "Indian Summer" dry spell called "El Veranillo" ("Little Summer") occurring from around late June into early July, which even then can have a little occasional rain shower.
+The Pacific side of the country has distinct dry and wet seasons, with the dry season being longer (6 months, Dec. - May) on the Northern Pacific region where 'Dry Tropical Forests' are predominate.
+On the Southern Pacific, where 'Humid Tropical Forests' are predominate, the dry season is shorter (3 months, Jan.- March).
+The Central or mid- Pacific region where San Jose is (albeit well inland and up at 3,500 ft above sea level) has the about 5 months of dry season from mid-December to early mid-May.
+The wet or rainy season on the Pacific does not mean rain all day long but rather mid-afternoon rain showers like clock work almost every day from mid-May to late November much like the summer weather in the south of the U.S., with a short 2-3 week relatively dry spell of Indian Summer called "El Veranillo" ("Little Summer") occurring from around late June into early July, which even then can have a little occasional rain shower.
 September to mid-November is the wettest time of the year on the Pacific side of the country, with October the traditionally wettest month and when we can sometimes be affected by the heavy rains of a hurricane in the Caribbean.

-The Caribbean or Atlantic side of the country has no real prolonged dry season with only mid May and the months of August - October being a little less rain than normal.
-"Normal" in the Caribbean is afternoon rain year round much like the summer weather in the south of the U.S. with the occasional Caribbean storm and fronts bringing several days of continuous light rain and overcast days, which can also often happen in October on the Pacific side.
+The Caribbean or Atlantic side of the country has no real prolonged dry season with only maybe mid May and the months of August - October being a little less rain than normal.
+"Normal" in the Caribbean is afternoon rain year round, much like the summer weather in the south of the U.S., with the occasional Caribbean storm and fronts bringing several days of continuous light rain and overcast days, which can also often happen in October on the Pacific side.
 December is considered to be a wet month in the Caribbean, when the Pacific is starting to progressively enter the dry season,

 Temperatures in the Central Valley at 3,500 ft above sea level are mild with lows in the 60s F° (18 C°) and highs in the 80s F° (27° C).
 Low coastal areas are hot in the day with highs in the 90s F° (32°C) and lows in the 70s (22° C).
 High mountain temps are quite cool at night and pleasantly moderate in day.